The Greatest Playoff Performers Basketball Has Ever Seen

 Credit: Instagram

 Over two decades, Kobe Bryant delivered in nearly every playoff moment the Lakers needed.
-He rose from sidekick during the early 2000s to leading Los Angeles to titles in 2009 and 2010, and earned Finals MVP both times.
-His passing in 2020 gave even deeper weight to those defining performances.
+He rose from an energetic sidekick during the early 2000s three-peat to leading Los Angeles to consecutive titles in 2009 and 2010, securing hard-fought Finals MVP awards both times to cement his legacy as an all-time winner.

 9. Stephen Curry